vuule/rapids-cmake/docs/hardware_resources_and_testing.rst

 Machine GPU Detection
 *********************

-The key component of CTest resource allocation is having an accurate representation of the hardware that exists on the developers machine.
+The key component of CTest resource allocation is having an accurate representation of the hardware that exists on the developer's machine.
-The :cmake:command:`rapids_test_init` function will do system introspection to determine the number of GPUs on the current machine and generate a resource allocation json file representation these GPUs.
+The :cmake:command:`rapids_test_init` function will do system introspection to determine the number of GPUs on the current machine and generate a resource allocation JSON file representing these GPUs.

 .. code-block:: cmake